danyQe/FRIDAY/README.md

 ---

 ## 📜 **License**
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 ## 📬 **Contact**

-For any inquiries, feel free to reach out via email: [your-email@example.com]
+For any inquiries, feel free to reach out via email: raogoutham374@gmail.com

 ---